 Decaf is often the unfortunate stepchild in any coffee roasting operation.
 Most roasters offer only one decaf coffee and if there are two, then the other decaf is usually referred to as the organic decaf.
 Decaf is mistreated at roasting facilities around the world every morning as the first batch of the day.
 I admit that I have also used decaf to warm the roasting machine at the start of my shift.
 Most of the time, decaf is roasted dark and without much attention to detail.
 With the rise in decaffeination technology, there are plenty of delicious and traceable decaf coffees available.
-I’m talking about true specialty grade offerings with origin and variety character that you can taste in every roasted batch.
+I’m talking about true specialty-grade offerings with origin and variety characters that you can taste in every roasted batch.
 If decaffeinated coffees are tasting better and better these days, then why are we not seeing more of them?

 Let’s get the elephant out of the room, decaffeinated coffee is more expensive.
 It also lacks a certain buzz that many of our customers line up for.
 Let’s put both of those reasons aside for a moment and look at it from another angle.
-On our menu, we have a high scoring, traceable specialty coffee that we pay a premium for.
+On our menu, we have a high-scoring, traceable specialty coffee that we pay a premium for.
 Why are we using this coffee to warm up the machine?
 Why not take the extra time to profile these coffees for optimum flavor?

 Recently I was asked to roast some decaf offerings for a Swiss Water pop up in Los Angeles.
 Royal was there serving coffees, teaching Crown classes as part of our Crown on the Road series & exploring incredible coffees that happen to not have caffeine.
-I roasted them as I would any caffeinated single origin coffee, created two profiles for each and saw some great results on the cupping table.
+I roasted them as I would any caffeinated single-origin coffee, created two profiles for each, and saw some great results on the cupping table.
 Below is a quick description of the roast and flavor profile of each coffee.
-Two profiles were created for each coffee so we could experience a broader range of flavor that each coffee has to offer.
+Two profiles were created for each coffee so we could experience a broader range of flavors that each coffee has to offer.
 More information can be found for each coffee by clicking on the links.

 Coffee One: Peru Royal Select SWP Decaf